-When it comes to achieving and maintaining beautiful skin, knowing your unique skin type is an essential place to start.
+When it comes to achieving and maintaining healthy, beautiful skin, knowing your unique skin type is an essential place to start.
 Not using the right products for your natural skin state can lead to poor results that can lead to blemishes and, in the long run, accelerate the signs of aging.

 So before jumping in with high-quality daily skincare products, it’s important to know exactly what you need according to your skin type.